Jacques ABELMAN ✉

 has twenty years of experience in the urban planning and community development field.
 He specializes in community-based planning, neighborhood market analysis, and historic preservation.
 He also consults on the planning and development of community design centers in universities and economically distressed communities.
 As the former President of the Association for Community Design, Inc. (ACD), he furthered its development in representing a combination of advocacy planning and architectural practices in the United States.

 Yeong-tyi Timothy DAY

 is Associate Professor in the Department of Landscape Architecture, at Chun Yuan Christian University.
-His researches apply Cultural Ecology to spatial studies in a broad scale such as national land planning, site planning, and permaculture.
-Now he is studying how to use Ethnographical field method to uncover the local knowledge, which should become permaculture design foundation for certain community in remote area.
+His researches apply Cultural Ecology to spatial studies on a broad scale such as national land planning, site planning, and permaculture.
+Now he is studying how to use the Ethnographical field method to uncover the local knowledge, which should become a permaculture design foundation for certain communities in remote areas.